-Applicants to DCC who qualify as transfer students have been out of high school at least one full semester and have earned a minimum of 12 semester hours of transferable college credit.
+Applicants to DCC who qualify as transfer students have been out of high school at least one full semester and have earned a minimum of 12 semester hours of college credit.

-- A fully completed DCC Application for Admission - A non-refundable \$30 application fee - Official college transcript(s) from each institution attended or enrolled, with a stamp and administrator's signature, which must arrive in a sealed envelope bearing the school's logo or through a secured online transcript company (i.e., Parchment, E Scrip-safe) - DD 214 and Military transcript (if applicable)
+- A fully completed DCC Application for Admission - Official college transcript(s) from each institution attended or enrolled, with a stamp and administrator's signature, which must arrive in a sealed envelope bearing the school's logo or through a secured online transcript company (i.e., Parchment, E Scrip-safe) - DD 214 and Military transcript (if applicable)

-Traditional Program-Transfer Admissions Criteria
+Traditional Program-Transfer Admission Criteria

-Admissions criteria for transfer students include a minimum of 12 hours of transferable credit.
+Admission criteria for transfer students include a minimum of 12 hours of transferable credit.
 As a result, transcripts of grades and credits from all previous colleges and universities, including military transcripts must be sent to the Office of Admissions.
-It is highly recommended that transcripts be sent as early as possible for evaluation and classification to ensure entrance into the desired courses.